MarkBroerkens/CarND-Unscented-Kalman-Filter-Project/README.md

 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

 # The Project
-In this project utilize an Unscented Kalman Filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
+In this project an Unscented Kalman Filter is used to estimate the state of a moving object of interest with noisy lidar and radar measurements.

 [//]: # (Image References)